Skip to main content

 January 1, 1988

 Three conceptual models illustrate the range of hydrothermal systems in which vapor-dominated conditions are found.
 The first model (model I) represents a system with an extensive near-vaporstatic vapor-dominated zone and limited liquid throughflow and is analogous to systems such as The Geysers, California.
-Models II and III represent systems with significant liquid throughflow and include steam-heated discharge features at higher elevations and high-chloride springs at lower elevations connected to and fed by a single circulation system at depth.
+Such systems can evolve within low-permeability barriers without changes in boundary conditions or rock properties, given an adequate supply of heat.
+Their scarcity in nature may be due to the need for a long-lived, potent heat source and for a low-permeability aureole that remains intact for significant lengths of time.
+Models II and III represent systems with significant liquid throughflow and include steam-heated discharge features at higher elevations and high-chloride springs at lower elevations, connected to and fed by a single circulation system at depth.
 In model II, as in model I, the vapor-dominated zone has a near-vaporstatic vertical pressure gradient and is generally underpressured with respect to local hydrostatic pressure.
-The vapor-dominated zone in model III is quite different, in that phase separation takes place at pressures close to local hydrostatic and the overall pressure gradient is near hydrostatic. -from Authors
+The vapor-dominated zone in model III is quite different, in that phase separation takes place at pressures close to local hydrostatic and the overall pressure gradient is near hydrostatic.
+A relatively large number of high-temperature systems in regions of moderate to great topographic relief are similar to either model II or model III; however, in most cases there are insufficient data to establish a single preferred model.

 Publication Year 1988